-Erie Insurance review 2022
+Erie insurance review 2023

-At Bankrate we strive to help you make smarter financial decisions.
+At Bankrate, we strive to help you make smarter financial decisions.
+To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
-Here's an explanation for .
+Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 At a glance

 About Bankrate Score

 Affordable average premiums for both homeowners and car insurance policies compared to the national average

-- Erie’s home insurance offers guaranteed replacement for dwelling coverage in most states
+Erie’s home insurance offers guaranteed replacement for dwelling coverage in most states

 Erie car insurance